terrastruct/d2/docs/INSTALL.md

 If you're still concerned, remember you can run with `--dry-run` to avoid writing anything.

-For standalone installations, the script obtains the selected archive's SHA-256 digest from the GitHub Releases API and verifies both cached and newly downloaded archives before extracting them.
-Each new release also includes `SHA256SUMS` and GitHub artifact attestations.
+For standalone installations, the script obtains the selected archive's SHA-256 digest from the GitHub Releases API and, when GitHub provides one, verifies both cached and newly downloaded archives before extracting them.
+Historical releases for which GitHub reports no digest remain installable with a warning.
+Releases produced by the current release workflow also include `SHA256SUMS` and GitHub artifact attestations.
 You can verify build provenance separately with:

 ```sh
 gh attestation verify d2-v0.0.0-linux-amd64.tar.gz --repo d2lang/d2